spinzed/tpong/README.md

 The old school Atari Pong game remade in terminal with Golang.

 # General Info
+For best experience, make your terminal fullscreen or zoom out.
-The game currently works **only for Linux systems** due to platform-dependent key detection.
+The game currently works **only on Linux systems** due to platform-dependent key detection.
 For a similar reason, this game **must be run with superuser privileges**.

 To interact with terminal, the [tcell](https://github.com/gdamore/tcell) package API is used.